NIMHD Collaborations

 NIH UNITE

-As a key part of its mission, NIMHD promotes and supports the recruitment and training of a diverse workforce.
+As a key part of its mission, NIMHD promotes and supports the development of the biomedical research workforce.
 UNITE acts as a think tank to promote equity, generate bold ideas, and catalyze new actions that spur widescale systemic change.
 It facilitates activities to identify opportunities, make recommendations, and develop and implement strategies to address any structural racism that may exist within NIH and throughout the biomedical and behavioral workforce.

 NIMHD-NIDDK-Rwandan Health Program